 Executive sponsorship and Goals

-Resiliency thinking starts at the top – executive alignment and buy in is crucial.
+Resiliency thinking starts at the top – executive alignment and buy-in is crucial.
 Goal setting should account for resiliency constraints.
 For example, a company with manufacturing in China should carefully set inventory turns targets.
-Strategic inventory buffers which protect against unforeseen events and demand supply mismatch should not be dismantled to meet turns targets.
+Strategic inventory buffers that protect against unforeseen events and demand-supply mismatch should not be dismantled to meet turn targets.
 This is possible with executive sponsorship for resiliency.
-Additionally, a top down focus ensures that there is uniformity in how the organization implements resiliency so that a cost driven business unit does not always outperform a resiliency driven business unit on short term deliverables.
+Additionally, a top-down focus ensures that there is uniformity in how the organization implements resiliency so that a cost-driven business unit does not always outperform a resiliency driven business unit on short term deliverables.
 Funding is critical for appropriate tools to be adopted, mitigation strategies implemented and recovery efforts tested.

 With all these efforts in place, however, the perfect storm will form eventually.
 Therefore, it is important to simultaneously have real-time intelligence to monitor global events and anticipate possible impacts as quickly as possible.
 The company that is “first on the scene” has a valuable early mover advantage in securing available capacity and supply.
 Best in class crisis preparation exercises involve identifying and training people about “who does what”, “who says what” internally and externally with customers and the media.
 The streamlined flow of information between the supplier and customer minimizes chaos, reduces misinformation, and allows faster decision making.
 Clearly defined and tested engagement models help to ensure that the supplier knows how to communicate effectively with all the right people at the customer.